GNOME/meld/README.md

 It's easy to get started developing Meld.
 From a git checkout, just run `bin/meld`.

+You'll need to have installed everything listed in the Requirements section above, and also GLib development tools (for `glib-compile-resources`).

 We also support development using Flatpak via GNOME Builder.
 At the Builder "Clone..." dialog, enter https://gitlab.gnome.org/GNOME/meld.git, and the default build + run development flow using Flatpak should work.